 - The cervical metaplasia described above is normal

 - ervical dysplasia is a precancerous change that can occur to the cervical mucosa.

-It is a single stranded DNA virus that infects squamous epithelium – e.g. repiratory and genitoanal tracts
+The HPV virus is a single stranded DNA virus that infects squamous epithelium – e.g. respiratory and genitoanal tracts

 Types of HPV are classed as ‘high risk’ or ‘low risk’ for cervical cancer

 - Types 16 and 18 are high risk

 - Type 16 accounts for 50% of cases of cervical cancer